 - Develop new outreach for specific populations, including homeless individuals and older adults.

-- Update social marketing and communications to better attract and respond to focus populations.
+- Update social media marketing and communications to better attract and respond to focus populations.

 - Modify existing policies that are barriers to screening and diagnosis, including adding HIV and STD testing to the DC Health Universal Health Certificate and refraining from sending explanation of benefits notifications for HIV and STD screening for young adults.